powerbox1000/dev-blocks/README.md

 # Dev Blocks&mdash;An unofficial Scratch mod

-The mod is going to soon be available at https://learn-devtime.web.app/blocks.
+The mod is available at https://learn-devtime.web.app/blocks.

 ## URL parameters